alexelash/personal-website/_projects/azavea.md

   - type: 'default'
     layout: 'text-only'
     desc: |
-      I addressed several key issues with the previous site, but most notably re-branded the microsite to align it with Azavea’s brand.

-      I was particularly concerned with how unclear the connection between Azavea and this Redistricting effort was.
-To resolve this, I set the primary domain name to be a subdomain of Azavea’s website: `redistricting.azavea.com`.
-I also made this site more clearly a microsite in color, typography, and style, even replacing the old logo with a sub-brand logotype.
+      I addressed several key issues with the previous site, but most notably re-branded the it to more clearly align it with Azavea’s brand.
+Setting the primary domain name to be a subdomain of Azavea’s website: `redistricting.azavea.com`, I also designed the microsite to more clearly reference Azavea’s brand in color, typography, and style.
+This included replaced the previous custom logo (Redistricting the Nation) with a sub-brand called: Azavea Redistricting.
   - type: 'grid'
     layout: 'big-small'
     visual: